YU000jp/logseq-plugin-confirmation-done-task/readme.md

 ### Usage

-- To use this solution, After marking as `DONE`, which will prompt you to add a `completed` property.
-You can edit the date and time if necessary.
+- To use this solution, After marking as `DONE`, which will prompt to add a `completed` property.
+It is possible to edit the date and time if necessary.
 The `completed` property date will act as a link, allowing you to view completed tasks in the Journal Linked References.

 #### Plugin Settings